elyograg/cacheviewhandler/README.md

 * Build the package as outlined above.
 * Create a directory called lib in the Solr Home.
 This is typically where solr.xml and core directories live.
 Copy the jar with "-plain" in the filename from the build/libs directory to that new lib directory.
-* Replace the solr-core jar in your Solr webapp with a custom one.
+* Replace the solr-core jar in your Solr webapp with the one in the lib directory.
-    * If you skipped most of the build instructions because you're running the same Solr version that the build script mentions, then the source for the solr-core jar will be the "lib" directory in this repo.
-If you did the full build, the proper solr-core jar will be in ${WORK_LOCATION}/lucene-solr/solr/dist instead.
-    * Copy the solr-core jar to your Solr install directory, in the server/solr-webapp/webapp/WEB-INF/lib directory.
-If you did things right, the new jar will have the same name as the old one and will overwrite it.
-If you find that you have two versions of the solr-core jar, delete the one that you just copied, and try the build again, reading the instructions more carefully.
+    * The destination location for the jar is server/solr-webapp/webapp/WEB-INF/lib in the Solr installation directory.
 * In a core's solrconfig.xml, add this line next to other requestHandler definitions:
-    * <requestHandler name="/admin/info/cache" class="org.elyograg.solr.handler.CacheViewHandler" />
+    * ``<requestHandler name="/admin/info/cache" class="org.elyograg.solr.handler.CacheViewHandler" />``
 * To use, access the following URL, substituting correct values for the all-uppercase parts:
     * http://SERVER:PORT/solr/CORE/admin/info/cache?cache=filter
     * So far, the only cache that is available is filter.